quii/ci-league/README.md

 - `PORT` defines the port the server listens on (default 8000)
 - `GITHUB_TOKEN` to get stats for private repos you'll need a [github access token](https://github.com/settings/tokens)
+- `MAPPINGS` a path to a JSON file with keys of email addresses to aliases
 ## test

 `$ go test ./...`